salejandro/EGiG-MBIOD/Practical guide.md

 ## Part 1.
 Phylogenetic analyses

 Phylogenomics aims at establishing the evolutionary relationships between organims using genome data.
 However, not all parts of a genome evolve at the same rate or completely independently since their split from a common ancestor, due to, for example, past recombination events or strong positive selection acting differentially on particular genes, which cause phylogenies to reflect different histories.
-Sarcoviruses genomes, including that of SARS-CoV2, are not an exception.
+Sarbecoviruses genomes, including that of SARS-CoV2, are not an exception.
+At least 15 recombinant fragments have been identified in the most relevant genome of this group of viruses.
+In fact, SARS-CoV-2 genomes show recombination events from different donor Sarbecoviruses, some of them spanning functionally important domains of Spike, which point to their putative adaptive nature.

 </br>
 </br>